Medically Essential Service

 Any FPL residential customer whose electric service is medically essential is eligible to join if that medical condition has been certified by a physician licensed to practice in Florida.

 Electric service is considered essential if you’re dependent on electric-powered equipment as specified by a physician to avoid:

 - Serious medical complications requiring immediate hospitalization

-- Build a personal Family Emergency Plan by visiting The State of Florida Division of Emergency Management website.
+- We encourage you to build a personal family emergency plan by visiting The State of Florida Division of Emergency Management website.

-- Find shelter locations and register with your counties Special Needs Registry by visiting FloridaDisaster.org/Shelters
+- You can find shelter locations and register with your county's Special Needs Registry by visiting FloridaDisaster.org/Shelters.

 If you or someone you love is elderly and alone, we can help provide an extra layer of protection.
 Our specially trained field employees act as an invaluable set of “eyes and ears” as part of our Always Watching for At-Risk Elders (AWARE) service.
 They help identify and refer at-risk elders (and others) to various social-service organizations that can provide the help they need.
 Hundreds of customers have received government assistance, care and ongoing support from the various agencies that partner with us in this service.